 Rosler has specialized in film, lighting, and photomontage since the late 1960s.
 She focuses mainly on the issues of everyday life, xenophobia, and social justice.

 Rosler’s creative and intellectual research and the interrelation between her visual methods and her political criticism go far beyond the socialist program.
-Her compelling analyzes of social and economic conditions and their class-specific and gendered implications and repercussions always include the text of the unconscious that emerges in the symptom.
+Her compelling analysis of social and economic conditions and their class-specific and gendered implications and repercussions always include the text of the unconscious that emerges in the symptom.

 In her research on specific subjects, Rosler’s looked into how the structure of a black, white, capitalist-dominated society permeates everyday life.
 Through her analytical literature, her literary and visual plays, her performances, and videotapes, she has adopted one idea as a creative strategy:

 To bring awake, practical information to your work … you’d better find yourself pretty.
 Institutionally made it impossible for women to pursue creative talent or achievement “because they were barred from academies or other platforms that would allow them access to art and instead compel them to” shift their primary focus to the needs of others family and husband.

 It has been noteworthy that the Semiotics of the Kitchen has earned 72,000 hits on Youtube with its blank, black and white paperwork and political conscience.
 But the bit of Rosler is funny too, which is difficult to miss.
-This is a performance suitable for the media age, a powerful, satirical one-liner angry woman in her kitchen that becomes something deeper: classic feminist critique, which appropriates home’s space to interrupt it.
+This performance is suitable for the media age, a powerful, satirical one-liner angry woman in her kitchen that becomes something deeper: classic feminist critique, which appropriates home’s space to interrupt it.

 The vocabulary of Rosler is limited to words of domesticity.
 She is stuck in the realm of household goods; she knows their names by heart.
 In Semiotics of the Kitchen, she explains that the language used in the video was intended to indicate the role of a woman in a patriarchal society.
 Rosler states1:

-When the woman speaks, she names her own injustice.
+When the woman speaks, she names her own oppression.